davidgiven/cpm65/README.md

   - 1 32MB disk supported.

   - Only TTY interface for now, no SCREEN driver.

+### KIM-1 with Corsham's SD Shield notes

+  - For this port, you'll need an original Corsham's SD Shield, [a clone like this one](https://github.com/eduardocasino/sd-card-shield) or even this [Raspberry Pi Pico based variant](https://retro-spy.com/product/sd-card-system/).

+  - Place the `CPM-BOOT.DSK` image at the root of a FAT32 formatted SD card and create an `SD.CFG`file with this content:
+    ```
+    0:CPM-BOOT.DSK
+    ```

+  - Start the KIM-1 in TTY mode, load the `bootsdshield.pap` loader program into `0x0200` and execute it.

+  - As for the SD variant above, for KIM-1 clones, you can place the `bootsdshield-kimrom.bin` bootloader into the free space of the KIM-1 rom, starting at 0x1AA0.

+  - Same memory requirements as for the SD variant.

+  - Up to 4 disks are supported.

+  - Only TTY interface for now, no SCREEN driver.

+  - An Image Manipulation Utility, `IMU.COM`, is included.
+It allows mounting and unmounting disk images and, [with the latest SD Shield firmware](https://github.com/eduardocasino/SD-drive/tree/version-2), even copy, rename, delete or create new ones.

 ### KIM-1 with Commodore 1541 drive